From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Problem setup

 \subsection{Mamba architecture}

-Selective SSMs such as Mamba and Mamba-2 are a class of sequence-to-sequence models that are closely related to RNNs and classical state space models \cite{mamba2023gu}.
+Selective SSMs such as Mamba and Mamba-2 are a class of sequence-to-sequence models that are closely related to RNNs and classical state space models \citep{mamba2023gu}.

 A key feature underpinning these models is the \emph{selectivity mechanism}, enabling them to selectively choose inputs at every timestep, as opposed to linear time-invariant (LTI) systems.
 While we believe our work captures the behavior of all selective SSMs, we will specifically focus on the state-of-the-art Mamba-2 model to simplify exposition.
 By slight abuse of terminology, henceforth we will also refer to this model simply as Mamba.
 Mathematically speaking, Mamba implements the sequence-to-sequence mapping $\mamba: \reals^{d \times T} \mapsto \reals^{d \times T} $, where given a sequence of input embeddings $\bx = (\bx_t)_{t=1}^T \inr{d\times T}$ of dimension $d$, it outputs the corresponding output embeddings $\bo = (\bo_t)_{t=1}^T \inr{d\times T}$ of the same dimension with $\bo = \mamba(\bx) $.
 More precisely, fix $t \in \set T$.
-Then the output $\bo_t$ at time $t$ is computed as $ \bo_t = \mamba(\bx_1^t)$ using the following recurrence equations \cite{dao2024transformers}:
+Then the output $\bo_t$ at time $t$ is computed as $ \bo_t = \mamba(\bx_1^t)$ using the following recurrence equations \citep{dao2024transformers}: